xrdocs/programmability/_tutorials/2022-02-22-scrapli-overview.md

     asyncio.get_event_loop().run_until_complete(main())

 ```
-Here the configurations of 2 devices are retrieved in an asynchronous way i.e in parallel.
-In this case we use AsyncIOSXRDriver to connect the devices via asyncssh transport.
-The functions in this code are executed asynchronously, hence we await on every operation of the device.
+Here the configurations of 2 devices are retrieved in an asynchronous way i.e. in parallel.
+In this case, we use AsyncIOSXRDriver to connect the devices via asyncssh transport.
+The functions in this code are executed asynchronously, hence we await every operation of the device.

 Execute **async_iosxr_driver.py** file and retrieve the results.
 ```